► We revisit the last Ford Fiesta ST hot hatch

 Combined with the additional vents and scoops of the ST bodystyling, this gives the hot hatch version a vaguely pugnacious air.
 Which sounds harsh but is better than us describing it as looking like an angry catfish.

 As previously, much of the exterior trimming is in dark Chrystaline Grey, matched to the Magnetite finish for the 18-inch alloy wheels.
-Any sense of subtlety this might presume is immediately dashed by the new Mean Green paint option – which we think looks absolutely fantastic, and makes it easy to identify the latest model at a distance.
+Any sense of subtlety this might presume is immediately dashed by the new-for-2022 Mean Green paint option – which we think looks absolutely fantastic, and makes it easy to identify the facelift ST at a distance.

-The seats are worth a further mention as they’re now an in-house Ford Performance design that’s rather more generous in fitment than the Recaros you might have previously encountered.
+The sporty front seats of this version are an in-house Ford Performance design that’s rather more generous in fitment than the Recaros you might have previously encountered.
 These will probably suit more people, more of the time, even if slimmer members of the team did miss the body-hugging nature of their predecessors.

 The red accenting is a little obvious for a hot hatch, but that’s probably fine.
 We like the carbonfibre-effect foil trimming less – too tacky, surely?
 A flat-bottomed wheel and plenty of gadgetry complete the interior.